 Maintaining a healthy weight may also lower wear and tear on the arches.

 Foot Health Facts—American College of Foot and Ankle Surgeons

 Canadian Podiatric Medical Association

 Nurses Entrepreneurial Foot Care Association of Canada

 Adult acquired flatfoot.
-American Academy of Orthopedic Surgeons website.
+American Academy of Orthopedic Surgeons Ortho Info website.
 Available at:

-Flat foot.
+Flat foot signs and symptoms.
 UCSF Children’s Hospital website.
 Available at:

 Accessed March 2, 2015.